azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 #### Elevation of Privilege
 *Elevation of Privilege* is all about gaining authorizations to compromise the system. *Elevation of Privilege* occurs when an attacker may *exploit vulnerabilities* with the intention to gain high privileges like administrative rights.
 When elevation succeeds, the attacker could manipulate system settings, control access to sensitive data or even cause damage to the application or the data.
 Imagine how this could have serious implications for the security, integrity and availability of an application.
 Addressing and fixing these vulnerabilities is crucial for maintaining a secure application system.

-# Threat Modeling in Action
+# Threat Modeling Process

-This last chapter we are going to walk through the *Threat Modeling* process and apply the *STRIDE* model against a typical web application.
+This chapter we are going to walk through the *Threat Modeling* process and apply the *STRIDE* model against a typical web application.
 At the start we are going to ask ourself four key questions:

 - What are we working on?
 - What can go wrong?